DMRobertson/thompsons_v/docs/introduction.rst

 	If this is not possible, a ZIPped version can be downloaded from the `project page <https://github.com/DMRobertson/thompsons_v>`_ on GitHub.

 3. Package requirements.
-	The de-facto package management tool for Python is the ``pip`` program, which is installed alongside Python 3.4.
+	The de-facto package management tool for Python is the ``pip`` program, which is installed as part of Python 3.4 and higher.
 Python 3.3 users should consult the `pip documentation <https://pypi.python.org/pypi/pip/>`_ for instructions on how to install ``pip`` directly.
 Some Linux distributions may also provide pip as a package (make sure it's for Python 3---it may be listed as ``pip3``).

 	Once pip is installed, navigate to the project directory and run